Wei-Climate/AI.ENSO/README.md

 # AI.ENSO
 Develop a Deep Learning System for Multi-year ENSO Prediction

-Objective:
-Current dynamical climate model can make skillful ENSO forecasts at lead times of 6-12 months.
-Multi-year ENSO prediction nevertheless remians problematic due to uncertainty in models and impefect understanding of dynamics.
-The project aims at developing a deep learning ENSO prediction system to improve ENSO prediction at lead times up to 24 months.
+Objective: The project aims at developing a deep learning prediction system to improve ENSO prediction with lead times longer than 12 months.

+@author: Dr. Wei Zhang

+@email: wz19@princeton.edu

+Welcome!
+Thank you for visiting.

+This repo is only for hosting the project blogs.
+You could also visit the project website to check the up-to-date information about this projects.
+All the climate datasets including model simulated data and observational data used in this project are publically available.